oren/oren.github.io/articles/align-autonomous-teams/README.md

 Build an enablement organization that operates as an internal open source community of champions.
 The organization works on standards that stream-aligned teams adopt if there is a strategic fit.

 ## 4. Result
-Community codify standards in libraries and services.
+The community codify standards in libraries and services.
 Teams that adopt the standards increase their innovation rate and strategic alignment (if applicable).
 Example for standards: DevOps, Security, Compliance, and Operational Excellence (OE).

 ## Concepts
 * Stream-aligned team: aligned to a flow of work from (usually) a segment of the business domain.